vandresen/DatabaseManager/README.md

 # DatabaseManager

-Database Manager is a free, open source web based tool to manage PPDM database.
+Database Manager is a free, open source web based tool to manage PPDM database and Data Science projects.
 So far this version provides functionality to:
 * Load the PPDM model
-* Manage PPDM data connectors
+* Manage PPDM, CSV and LAS data connectors
 * Transfer well data from one PPDM database, LAS or csv files to a PPDM database
-* Create a DSM index
+* Create a index
-* Manage DSM rules
+* Manage data QC and prediction rules
 * Execute QC rules and view result
 * Execute prediction rules and view result
 This tool is built for the cloud generation.